ChibiOS/ChibiOS/readme.txt

   (backported to 2.4.3).
 - FIX: Fixed STM8L, cosmic compiler: c_lreg not saved (bug 3566342)(backported
   to 2.2.10 and 2.4.3).
+- NEW: Unified the STM32F4xx and STM32F2xx platform code.
+The STM32F2xx now is
+  only supported as an STM32F4xx variant and not tested separately.
 - NEW: Updated STM32F1, F2, F4, L1 ADC drivers to allow HW triggering.
 - NEW: Added a new option STM32_ETH1_CHANGE_PHY_STATE to the STM32 MAC driver, this change is connected to bug 3570335.